sparkwithdots/engineering-tools-onboarding/README.md

 Under the project root folder, you can run the application as command below.
 ```
 $ streamlit run main.py

+# If you want to disable gathering usage stats from the browser, run

+$ streamlit run main.py --browser.gatherUsageStats false
 ```
 The application will listen to `8501` port by default, and you can open the URL from your browser.